 - Activities and programs

 To find driving histories, you have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Dis you do your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal records and backgrounds, and your comments could help other people that are in the same situation.

 Speak Your Mind

 The FBI has their list of the Ten Most Wanted Criminals.
 In Lenawee County,The Sheriff’s Department has a list of most wanted criminals, too.